linusrogge/linusrogge/README.md

 Also, I work with the folks at [Major Keys](https://majorkeys.de) to build up the idea of online piano lessons where you can learn at your own speed an always have a coach available to help you with any struggles.
 I love it!

+At the moment, I'm mostly working with html, css(scss), javascript, GoHugo, Vue.js and SwiftUI

 ### Personal

 Since February 2020, I am self-employed and found my first _company_.
 Doing this with 15 years was not easy, but I managed to get everything up and running.
 Check more on [linuscodes.com](https://linuscodes.com)